-The body of Ho Chi Min is enclosed in a glass case, the traditional way to honour famous communist leaders.
-Security is tight, there is a strict dress code and it is imperative to maintain a respectful demeanour while inside.
+The body of Ho Chi Minh is enclosed in a glass case, the traditional way to honour famous communist leaders.
+Security is tight, there is a strict dress code and it is imperative to maintain a respectful demeanour while inside; this also means no photographs.
 Nearby is the Ho Chi Minh Museum that commemorates his life, housing a collection of military orders, correspondence, manifestos and photographs that illustrates the crucial role he had in the country's history.

-Address: Hung Vuong and Le Hong Phong Streets, Ba Dinh Square
+Address: Hung Vuong and Le Hong Phong Streets, Ba Dinh Square.

-Telephone: (04) 845 5128
+Telephone: +84 (4) 845 5128

-Admission: Free, but a donation is expected
+Admission: Free, but a donation is expected.